18F/site-scanning/docs/Architecture.md

 The components are deployed using CircleCI into cloud.gov and once a day, the scanning engine is executed using https://docs.cloudfoundry.org/devguide/using-tasks.html#run-tasks, generating it's json files into S3.
 The UI then can be used to find and download the scan results.

+The scans are stored on disk as json files named by the domain and placed in a scantype subdirectory in an S3 bucket.